liferay-design/liferay.design/src/markdown/careers/na/senior-product-designer.md

 ## What Can We Offer You?

-A place to make a lasting impact — we strongly believe in using business as a tool for restoration.
-Think Patagonia’s commitment to the environment, just extended to the whole world.
-Some initiatives that we’ve recently worked in are fighting human trafficking, helping foster youth, and serving refugees.

 -   Salary package commensurate with qualifications and experience.
 -   40 hours per year to volunteer at a nonprofit of your choice.
 -   2.5 weeks of vacation + 10 holidays.